|Written by Paul D. Race for Family Garden Trains(tm)

 Frankly, a big pond won't be necessary.
 But I will eventually want something big enough to keep goldfish in, because they will consume the mosquito larvae that the waterfall will bring down from the upper levels.
 Plus I do like water lilies and similar plants.

 ConclusionHopefully my four-tier water feature will be worth all the work once it's dirtscaped and operating.
 I expect it will be.
 Eventually, you won't see any of the framing to speak of, and the plants will "cover a multitude of sins."
 Ironically, that's the point where the whole thing starts looking "easy" to visitors.
 "Yeah, I could put up one of these."
-I would never have considered a project this ambitious if I hadn't had plenty of experience with other methods of garden railway construction.
+I would never have considered a project this ambitious if I hadn't had plenty of experience with other methods of garden railway and water feature construction.

 In the meantime, I wanted to show you every step I'm going through, to encourage folks who do have the skills and time to undertake such a project.